Step One

 Step Two

 The chicken litter mixes with water in an oxygen-free digester tank at a temperature of 98 degrees Fahrenheit and remains there for roughly 25 days.
-During this process, the materials begin to break down creating two usable products – a renewable natural gas and an organic fertilizer.
+During this process, the materials begin to break down creating two usable products – a renewable natural gas and a natural fertilizer.

 Step Three